Mangalya Balam: Soundtrack

-Lyrics were penned by Udumalai Narayana Kavi and A. Maruthakasi.

 Production

 Bhavanarayana, producer of Meghasandesham suggested to Dukkipati Madhusudhana Rao to watch the Bengali film Agni Pariksha (1954).
 Madhusudhana bought the remake rights after being impressed with the film and approached Atreya to write the screenplay and dialogues for the film.
 One of the major changes the maker brought in was while in the original version the girl's father dies of shock, in Mangalya Balam, his character was retained till the last frame.
 Mangalya Balam was said to be the first Telugu film to shoot in Ooty and it was also Savitri's first visit to the hill town.
 The Tamil version Manjal Mahimai was simultaneously made retaining all the leading actors and technicians with two changes to the cast – K. A. Thangavelu and K. Balaji replacing Relangi and Ramanamurthy respectively.

 Release

 Mangalya Balam was released on 7 January 1959 and for the first time in the history of Telugu cinema, the hundred days function was held in an open arena, the Municipal High School grounds, Vijayawada with thousands of cine-fans participating and presided over by the then Chief Minister of Andhra Pradesh, Kasu Brahmananda Reddy.
 Manjal Mahimai was released on 14 January 1959 and ran for a hundred days.